AaronH/RubyMotion-UserSettings/README.md

 *   `default_type` _(:string)_

-    Items being saved expect to be Strings.
-You many also specify the required type when you declare the setting names.
-With this setting you may override the default type expected for all settings.
+    Items are saved as objects.
+You many also specify a particular type when you declare the setting names.
+With this setting you may override the default type for all settings.

 *   `lenient_keys` _(false)_